cnguy/kayn/README.md

 ```

 ## Contributing and Issues

-**Feel free to make a PR regarding anything (even the smallest typo or inconsistency).**

-There are a few inconsistencies and weird things within this libary that I don't know how to address since this is my first API wrapper and I'm still quite a big newbie.

-~~For example, the two methods getChamp() and getChampion() are actually different.~~

-~~getChamp() targets the champ endpoint~~

-~~getChampion() targets the static endpoint~~

-~~I didn't want to attach getChampion() with 'static' in any way or form since I thought it looked kind of annoying because then I would want to attach static to the other static methods as well (maybe that's better?).~~

-March 31: I decided to combat the above by just namespacing the functions
-(k.Static.getChampion vs k.Champion.getChampion/get).
-The original functions are still usable though.

 **Right now, the code is also quite messy and there is a lot of repeated code.** Function definitions are quite long because I include many aliases as well.
 I haven't thought of an elegant way to make a magic function that manages to work for every single endpoint request yet.

 Any help and/or advice is appreciated!